little-Dave/get-it-done/README.md

 # README

 ![](getItDone_create.gif)
+Create a New Project

 ![](getItDone_update.gif)
+Update and existing project

 ![](getItDone_delete.gif)
+Delete completed projects

 This README would normally document whatever steps are necessary to get the application up and running.